 To create an over under photo you are basically creating a window into another world where light and focus behave on a totally different playing field.
 Especially when shooting through a curved optic such as a dome shaped port.

-The diffraction of water caused by the curved surface of the port makes submerged objects appear disproportionate to reality.
+The refraction of water caused by the curved surface of the port makes submerged objects appear disproportionate to reality.
 That is to say, they appear much closer.
 The smaller the dome port the greater this effect.
 So, what the camera actually sees underwater is a “virtual” diffracted image much closer than it is in reality.
 The camera must then focus on this virtual image to make a sharp photograph.

 This is not generally a problem when composing a completely submerged image.
 It does however cause a few problems with depth of field when composing a half/half if you require front to back sharpness.
 The lens being used must be able to envelope the smaller, closer “virtual” image and the real above water image in its depth of field range.
 For this reason most photographers reach for a fish eye or extreme wide angle lens and stop down to F22 to capitalise on depth of field.
 This works fine but has obvious drawbacks – you either lose shutter speed or have to bump up the ISO.
 This is particularly a drawback in lower light situations and in the open ocean when you are being bounced around by waves.
 In these cases a higher speed shooting is desirable.

 I mentioned earlier that the smaller the dome port, the greater the refraction.
 This means the closer the virtual image is, the more we need to up our f-stop to achieve greater depth of field.
 This allows us to get both the under and over part of the image in focus.